-Since the start of the EHF YRP in the late 90s, the programme has been successfully developed by the EHF CC, with the assistance of the EHF Lecturers, who carefully guide and evaluate the YRs throughout the educational events (Compare Annex 2).
-The programme is currently divided into 3 different categories:
+Since the start of the EHF YRP in the late 90ies the programme has been successfully developed by the EHF CC assisted by the EHF Lecturers who carefully guide and evaluate the YRs during the educational events (Compare Annex 2 !).
+Currently the programme is divided into 3 different categories:

-All nominated couples from all over Europe, who participate in their first course, take an obligatory Shuttle Run test and/or Cooper test (no consequences) and rule tests (no consequences).

-The purpose of this is to prepare referees at an early stage of their career for the "pressure", but also give an indication to the referees who need more practice, either physical or in terms of their language skills (English).
-TIME LIMIT OF MAXIMUM 3 YEARS IN THIS CATEGORY!
+All nominated couples from the whole of Europe that will participate in their first course (obligatory with Shuttle Run test and/or Cooper test - no consequences) and rule tests (no consequences).
+The purpose of is to teach the referees at an early stage of their career the "pressure" and also to give an indication about the referees who need to practise more and to get a clue about their language skills (English) at an early stage.
+TIME LIMIT OF MAXIMUM 3 YEARS IN THIS CATEGORY !

-Having moved on to the next level, all couples (YRP referees with badge) shall have obligatory shuttle run tests and/or Cooper tests (with consequence), rule tests (with consequence) in their next YRP activity.
-TIME LIMIT OF MAXIMUM 3 YEARS IN THIS CATEGORY!
+All couples having moved on to the next level (YRP referees with badge) shall have obligatory shuttle run tests and/or Cooper tests (with consequence), rule tests (with consequence) in their next YRP activity.
+TIME LIMIT OF MAXIMUM 3 YEARS IN THIS CATEGORY !

-All couples who have passed all exams and tests will be confirmed by their national federation (after advice from EHF), to participate in an EHF Referee Candidates' Course.
-At that time, the referee should have at least regularly whistled for one year in a top competition in his/her national federation.
+All couples who have passed all exams and tests will be (after advice from EHF) confirmed by their national Federation to participate in an EHF Referee Candidates' Course.
+At that time the referee should have regularly whistled at least one year in a top competition in his/her national federation.